 - Why do scientists prefer CRISPR-Cas9?

 The CRISPR-Cas9 genome editing system

 CRISPR is an acronym for the clustered regularly interspaced short palindromic repeats (CRISPR) system.
 The CRISPR-Cas9 system has two molecular components (see figure 16.1):

 - A CRISPR-associated endonuclease protein (Cas).
-The Cas enzyme is a non-specific endonuclease that cuts double-stranded DNA.
+The Cas enzyme is a non-specific endonuclease that cuts double-stranded DNA when activated by the tracrRNA.
 The genome editing system described below uses the Cas9 enzyme isolated from the bacterium Streptococcus pyogenes.

 The CRISPR-Cas9 system creates genome edits as follows:

 - Cas9 binds to the PAM sequence in the nontarget DNA strand.

 - The target and nontarget DNA strands are separated from each other.
 The Cas9 enzyme is the helicase that separates the two DNA strands.

 - The crRNA attempts to form hydrogen bonds with the target DNA strand.
 If the crRNA forms proper hydrogen bonds with the target DNA strand, then genome editing continues.
 If hydrogen bonds fail to form, the Cas9 enzyme is released and binds to another PAM sequence in the genome.

 - The binding of the crRNA to the target DNA strand activates tracrRNA, which in turn, activates Cas9.